Social Emotional Learning Advisory Committee

 Administrative Assistant

-Washington State authorizing legislation RCW 28A.300.477 directs the Social Emotional Learning Advisory Committee (SELAC) to continue developing statewide support to expand and promote SEL.
+Washington state authorizing legislation RCW 28A.300.477 directs the Social Emotional Learning Advisory Committee (SELAC) to continue developing statewide support to expand and promote SEL.
 SELAC plays a crucial role in advancing social and emotional learning across educational settings.
 The key purpose and responsibilities of the committee:

 Review the SEL Advisory Committee Letter and the SEL Advisory Committee Charter. for more information.